String Covering: A Survey: Covers in strings

-Also in \cite{IS98} it was ``proved'' that, for given \s{x}, the minimum $\mu_k$ could be computed in polynomial time, a result later found to be incorrect: in 2005 Cole {\it et al.} \cite{CIMSY05} showed that the problem of determining the cardinality $\mu_k$ of a minimum $k$-cover is NP-complete for every $k \ge 2$.
-Nevertheless, in 2005 (Cole {\it et al.} \cite{CIMSY05}) described two $\bigO(n\log n)$ algorithms that approximated $U_k$ to within a logarithmic ($\log n$) factor.
-Then in 2011 (Iliopoulos {\it et al.} \cite{IMS11}) presented a polynomial-time algorithm to approximate $U_k$ to within a factor $k$.
+Also in \cite{IS98} it was ``proved'' that, for given \s{x}, the minimum $\tau_k$ could be computed in polynomial time, a result later found to be incorrect: in 2005 Cole {\it et al.} \cite{CIMSY05} showed that the problem of determining the cardinality $\tau_k$ of a minimum $k$-cover is NP-complete for every $k \ge 2$.
+Nevertheless, in the same paper \cite{CIMSY05}, the authors described two $\bigO(n\log n)$ algorithms that approximated the minimum $k$-cover $U_{\tau_k,k}$ to within a logarithmic ($\log n$) factor.
+Then in 2011 (Iliopoulos {\it et al.} \cite{IMS11}) presented a polynomial-time algorithm to approximate $U_{\tau_k,k}$ to within a factor $k$.
 For more on this topic see below, Section \ref{ssec:approxc}.

-In \cite{GZI06a, GZI07}, summarized in \cite{ZGI08}, Guo {\it et al.} introduced the $\lambda$-covers problem, a parameterized version of $k$-covers: for given positive integers $k$ and $\lambda$, find if possible a set $S = S_{k,\lambda}$ containing exactly $\lambda$ substrings of \s{x}, each of length $k$, such that the entries in $S$ cover \s{x}.
+In \cite{GZI06a, GZI07}, summarized in \cite{ZGI08}, Guo {\it et al.} introduced the \df{$\lambda$-covers} problem, a parameterized version of $k$-covers: for given positive integers $k$ and $\lambda$, find if possible a set $S = S_{k,\lambda}$ containing exactly $\lambda$ substrings of \s{x}, each of length $k$, such that the entries in $S$ cover \s{x}.
 For an alphabet of size $\sigma$, the authors presented an $\bigO(\sigma k n^2)$ algorithm that solved the problem for values $1,2,\ldots,k$ and fixed $\lambda$.
 To facilitate an efficient solution, rather than suffix trees, the authors made use of the Equivalence Class and Reversed Equivalence Class Trees (ECT, RECT), introduced in \cite{IPZ04}, to compute $S_{k,\lambda}$ whenever possible, still in $\bigO(n^2)$ time.
 However, unfortunately, these results turn out to be incorrect, to an extent that has not yet been made fully precise: in \cite[p.\ 26]{CR21} Czajka \& Radoszewski describe a counterexample which makes clear that the $\lambda$-covers, as defined in these papers, cannot be computed in $\bigO(n^2)$ time.

 In \cite{RS20} Radoszewski \& Straszy\'{n}ski consider the special case $\lambda = 2$ of parameterized $k$-covers: they describe an algorithm requiring $\bigO(n \log^{1+o(1)}n)$ time that, over all $k$, specifies all the {\it pairs} of strings of length $k$ that cover $\s{x}[1..n]$.
+Their algorithm generalizes to $\lambda > 2$, but with an order $n$ multiplicative increase in complexity for each increase in $\lambda$.

-\subsection{$\alpha$-Partial Cover}
+\subsection{$\alpha$-partial cover}

 In \cite{KRRPW2015} Kociumaka {\it et al.} introduce the \itbf{cover index} $C = C(\s{x},\s{u})$ of a string \s{u} within \s{x}; that is, the number of positions in \s{x} covered by a repeating substring \s{u}, which is therefore called a \itbf{partial cover} of \s{x}.
 For example, given $\s{x} = abaababaabaab$ of length $n = 13$, $C(\s{x},aba) = 11$ and $C(\s{x},ab) = 10$ are the cover indices for partial covers $aba$ and $ab$, respectively.
 For a given integer $\alpha \in 1..n$, the authors describe an algorithm, executing in $\bigO(n\log n)$ time and $\Theta(n)$ space, to compute all shortest substrings \s{u} of \s{x} such that $C(\s{x},\s{u}) \ge \alpha$.
 Thus for the same example \s{x} and $\alpha = 10$, the \itbf{$\alpha$-partial-cover} algorithm would return $ab$, the shortest substring covering at least 10 positions.
 For $\alpha = 11$, it would return $aba$.
 Only for the choice $\alpha = 15$ would it return the full cover $abaab$ of \s{x}.